How to set up templates in Jira? — the ultimate easy guide

 Psst - need a faster way to create Jiras?

-Our shameless plug here - Jam helps product and project managers, QA testers, and all technical teammates report bugs in Jira 20x faster with our Chrome extension for Jira.
+Jam helps product and project managers, QA testers, and any anyone working with engineers report bugs in Jira in 1 click.
+Console logs, network requests, and reproduction steps auto-included with our Chrome extension for Jira.

 If you're looking for a 20x Jira workflow speed up, give it a try!